decodering22/ardupilot_wiki/common/source/docs/common-durandal-overview.rst

  - PWM 3 and 4 in group2
  - PWM 5, 6, 7 and 8 in group3

-The 8 auxiliary PWM outputs are in 2 groups:
+The 5 auxiliary PWM outputs are in 2 groups:

- - PWM 1, 2, 3 and 4 in group4
+ - PWM 1, 2, 3, 4 and 5 in group4
- - PWM 5 and 6 in group5
- - PWM 7 and 8 in group6 (no DMA, no DShot)

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need